-The second macroeconomic implication of our empirical facts is that the positive relationship between expected inflation and nominal wages running through the wage-push factor as we have captured it appears to generate no discernible effects on the macroeconomy in the context of this benchmark model.
-To show this, we repeat the same IRF exercises when the wage-push factor responds to inflation expectations with an elasticity that matches the pass-through across all respondents, that is, $\bar{e}{\pi} = 0.0228$, compared to a case when $\bar{e}{\pi} = 0$ and we have shut down this channel.
-Figures 3 and 4 plot the responses of key macroeconomic variables under both scenarios.

-The competing results are virtually indistinguishable.
-The low pass-through from inflation expectations to nominal wage growth expectations results in a low elasticity of the wage-push factor with respect to expected inflation.
-On average then, consumers' efforts to raise their wages due to higher inflation expectations do not generate visible changes in their utility, real wage, or consumption.
+The second macroeconomic implication of our empirical facts is that the positive relationship between expected inflation and nominal wages running through the wage-push factor as we have captured it appears to generate no discernible effects on the macroeconomy in the context of this benchmark calibrated model.
+To show this, we repeat the same IRF exercises when the wage-push factor responds to inflation expectations with an elasticity that matches the pass-through across all respondents, that is, $\bar{e}{\pi} = 0.0228$, compared to a case when $\bar{e}{\pi} = 0$.
+Figures 10 and 11 in Appendix G.5 plot the response of key macroeconomic variables under both scenarios when the economy is subject to a positive demand shock and cost-push shock, respectively.
+We find that the wage-push factor has virtually no effect on the response of macroeconomic variables to shocks.
+This result implies that, on average, consumers' efforts to raise their wages due to higher inflation expectations do not generate visible changes in their utility, real wage, or consumption.